How to Buy ETFs on DEGIRO

 Transfer funds via SEPA bank transfer.
 DEGIRO does not accept card payments.
 Allow 1–2 business days for the transfer to settle.

-Look up the ISIN beforehand — it uniquely identifies your fund and prevents selecting the wrong share class or currency variant in search results.
+Look up the ISIN beforehand — it uniquely identifies the fund and prevents selecting the wrong share class or currency variant in search results.

 Buying an ETF on DEGIRO: the full process

 Log in at degiro.eu or open the mobile app.
-Once on the dashboard, locate the Search product bar at the top of the screen (magnifying glass icon on mobile).
+On desktop, locate the Search product bar at the top of the screen.
+On mobile, tap the magnifying glass icon in the bottom navigation bar.

-Confirm your cash balance is showing before proceeding.
-If you transferred recently and it’s not visible yet, allow 1–2 business days for the SEPA transfer to clear.
+Confirm your cash balance is visible before proceeding.
+If you transferred recently and it’s not showing yet, allow 1–2 business days for the SEPA transfer to clear.

 Type the ETF name, ticker, or ISIN into the search bar.
 Common examples: